mcoconnor/django-emailmessagetemplates/README.rst

 Requirements
 ------------

-Django Email Templates supports versions 1.4-1.9 of Django under Python 2.6 and 2.7.
+Django Email Templates supports versions 1.9-1.11 of Django under Python 2.7.

 | |Build Status| |Coverage Status|

 -  `django-appconf`_ is the only external dependency.
 -  `html2text`_ is required to use the text autogeneration functionality.
--  `South`_ is supported but not required (for Django<1.7).

 Installation
 ------------